gravitational/teleport/rfd/0078-role-variables.md

 Variables will be computed during `FetchRoles`, before traits normally are expanded in the role definition.
-This first occurs during login, and again when building an `AccessChecker` on the proxy or on teleport Nodes/services before evaluating whether the user can access a resource.
+This first occurs during login, and again when building an `AccessChecker` on the Proxy or on Teleport Nodes/services before evaluating whether the user can access a resource.

 If it is desirable to avoid computing the variables more than once on login, the